Particles approximations of Vlasov equations with singular forces : Propagation of chaos: Introduction

+\paragraph{Previous results in dimension one.} Let us shortly mention that in dimension one, the mean field limit and the propagation of chaos are better understood.
+In that case, the force $F(x) = \mathrm{sign} (x)$ is ``only'' discontinuous.
+The first mean field limit result in that case was obtained by Trocheris~\cite{Trocheris}, and it was re-discovered by Cullen, Gangbo and Pisante as a particular case of semi-geostrophic equations~\cite{CGP-ARMA}.
+We also refer to a simpler proof by the first author~\cite{Hau-X} using a weak-strong stability inequality for the 1D Vlasov-Poisson equation.
+All these mean-field results imply the propagation of chaos in a straightforward manner.

-\paragraph{Previous results with cut-off or for smooth interactions.} The mean-field limit and the propagation of chaos are known to hold for smooth interaction forces ($\Phi\in C^2$ in general or at least $W^{2,\infty}_{loc}$) since the end of the seventies and the works of Braun and Hepp \cite{BraHep77}, Neunzert and Wick \cite{Neun79} and Dobrushin \cite{Dobr79}.
-Those articles introduce the main ideas and the formalism behind mean field limits, we also refer to the nice book by Spohn \cite{Spoh91}.
+\paragraph{Previous results with cut-off or for smooth interactions.} The mean-field limit and the propagation of chaos are known to hold for smooth interaction forces ($F\in W^{1,\infty}_{loc}$) since the end of the seventies and the works of Braun and Hepp \cite{BraHep77}, Dobrushin \cite{Dobr79} and Neunzert and Wick \cite{Neun79}.
+Those articles introduce the main ideas and the formalism behind mean field limits; we also refer to the nice book by Spohn \cite{Spoh91}.

-Their proofs however rely on Gronwall type estimates and are connected to the fact that Gronwall estimates are actually true for \eqref{eq:ODE0} uniformly in $N$ if $\nabla\Phi=F\in W^{1,\infty}$.
-Those makes them impossible to generalize to any case where $F$ is singular (including Coulombian interactions and many other physically interesting models).
+Their proofs however rely on Gronwall type estimates and are connected to the fact that Gronwall estimates are actually true for \eqref{eq:ODE} uniformly in $N$ if $F\in W^{1,\infty}$.
+This makes it impossible to generalize them to any case where $F$ is singular, including Coulombian interactions and many other physically interesting models.

-Instead, by keeping the same general approach, it is possible to deal with singular interactions with cut-off.
+However, by keeping the same general approach, it is possible to deal with singular interactions with cut-off.
 For instance for Coulombian interactions, one could consider

-or other type of regularization at the scale $\ep(N)$.
-The system \eqref{eq:ODE} does not have much physical meaning but the corresponding studies are crucial to understand the convergence of numerical methods.
-For particles initially on a regular mesh, we refer to the works of Ganguly and Victory \cite{Victory}, Wollman \cite{Wollman} and Batt \cite{Batt00} (the latter gives a simpler proof, but valid only for larger cut-off).
-Unfortunately they had to impose that $\lim_{N \rightarrow \infty} \ep(N) / N^{-1/d} = + \infty$, meaning that the cut-off for convergence results is usually larger than the one used in practical numerical simulations .
-Note that the scale $N^{-1/d}$ is the average distance between two neighboring particles in position.
+or other types of regularization at the scale $\ep(N)$.
+The system \eqref{eq:ODE} with such forces does not have much physical meaning but the corresponding studies are crucial to understand the convergence of numerical methods.
+For particles initially on a regular mesh, we refer to the works of Ganguly and Victory \cite{Victory}, Wollman \cite{Wollman} and Batt \cite{Batt00} (the latter gives a simpler proof, but valid only for larger cut-off than in the two first references \Black).
+Unfortunately they had to impose that $\lim_{N \rightarrow \infty} \ep(N) N^{1/d} = + \infty$, meaning that the cut-off for convergence results is usually larger than the one used in practical numerical simulations.
+Note that the scale $N^{- 1/d}$ is the average distance between two neighboring particles in position.